warmana/cloudant-docs-fork/source/includes/api/_http.md

 ### HTTP Headers

 Because Cloudant uses HTTP for all external communication, you need to ensure that the correct HTTP request headers are supplied and processed on retrieval.
-This is to ensure that you get the right format and encoding.
+This is to ensure that you get the correct format and encoding.
 Different environments and clients are more or less strict on the effect of these HTTP headers, especially when they are not present.
 Where possible, you should be as specific as possible.

 #### Request headers